 Professor Kelley is a former member of the Board of Directors of the Fulbright Association, the official Fulbright Program alumni organization.
 He previously served on the Board of Directors of the Fulbright Academy of Science and Technology.

-Professor Kelley has published numerous articles on agricultural law and has lectured on agricultural law at numerous CLE programs throughout the United States.
+Professor Kelley has published numerous articles on agricultural law in various journals, including the University of North Dakota Law Review, the University of South Dakota Law Review, the William Mitchell Law Review, and the Arkansas Law Review.
+He also has lectured on agricultural law at numerous CLE programs throughout the United States.
 He is a recipient of the American Agricultural Law Association’s Distinguished Service Award.

 Before joining the faculty in 1998, Professor Kelley practiced for over fifteen years in large and small law firms variously in Minnesota, Arkansas, Georgia, and the District of Columbia.
 He also has been a public defender, a legal services attorney, and staff counsel to the American Civil Liberties Union of Mississippi.
 He began his legal career in the Minnesota Attorney General’s Solicitor General’s Office.